hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 1. **Sensor reading**: First action on wake (`temperatureRead()`) to minimize timing errors
 2. **Serial initialization**: Setup serial monitor at 115200 baud
 3. **RTC initialization**: Connect to DS1308 via I²C and verify it's running
-4. **Data logging**: If not first boot, print CSV data with nominal wake timestamp
+4. **Data logging**: On other than the first boot (which is boot 0) print CSV data with nominal wake timestamp
-5. **WiFi scan**: On first boot only, scan and display available networks
+5. **WiFi scan**: On boot 0 only, scan and display available networks
 6. **WiFi connection**: Connect to configured network
 7. **Time synchronization**: NTP sync (scheduled boots) or RTC sync (other boots)
 8. **Timing diagnostics**: Calculate actual setup start time and update statistics